Tanveer Ashraf Kaira: Political career

 Kaira has been elected as Member Provincial Assembly of the Punjab in General Elections 2002 and 2008, while he became the Finance minister of Punjab after 2008 elections.
 He is the cousin of Qamar Zaman Kaira, who was the former Pakistani Federal Minister for Information & Broadcasting and member of National Assembly from 2002-2007 and 2008-2013.

 His uncle, Chaudhry Muhammad Aslam Kaira, was a member of Punjab Assembly from 1988-1990, 1990-1993 and 1993-1996.
 His another uncle, Haji Muhammad Asghar Kaira, was the member of Punjab Assembly from 1985-1988 and member of National Assembly from 1988-1990 and 1993-1996.

-Latest
+PPP + PMLN Punjab Govt Coalition 2008-2011

 On March 1, 2011 Tanveer Ashraf Kaira along with six ministers of PPPP that includes, Raja Riaz, Ashraf Sohna, Haji Ishaq, Dr Tanvirul Islam, Farooq Yousaf Ghurki and Neelam Jabbar were expelled from the Cabinet ministry of Mian Shahbaz Sharif, consequently Tanveer Ashraf Kaira is no longer able to prolong his ministry of finance with effect from March 1, 2011.
 On February 26, 2011 the Punjab chief minister had notified the sacking of 13 parliamentary secretaries by using his administrative powers.